Healthy relationships can be the foundation of a fulfilling life experience.

 Some may ask, “Isn’t it healthy to feel your feelings?”
 The answer is “Yes,” but there is a caveat.
 When we over-indulge, our feelings can be as bad as not feeling at all.
 This is the drama.
 The scenario usually plays out along these lines: You feel hurt, angry, lonely, rejected, offended, or some type of personal reaction.
 You decide to respond to it at a level 10 even if the situation may only require a level 2.
 Yes, it is important to feel your feelings but not to be too extreme.
 The salient point is that we have control over how we react.
 It is a choice.
 Choose to react… just not disproportionately to the situation at hand.

 In Melody Beattie’s book, The New Codependency, she talks about thinking of our emotions as a fishing metaphor; the mantra she uses is “catch and release”.
 This is a very freeing concept to those of us who feel overwhelmed, controlled, or bulldozed by our emotions.
 Melody reminds us that we do not have to be devastated by our feelings, that we can feel them and let them go, or catch and release.
 Drama will ensue when we resist the pain and instead react either impulsively or driven by painful assumptions.

 When faced with drama, have an action plan prepared so that when the triggers hit, you are armed and ready.

 The more steps you put between you and the potential drama, the less chance it will have as great an impact on you.
 Remind yourself you are able to handle any obstacle that comes your way.
 No matter what it is, it’s a safe bet that you have handled worse.
-In case you are doubting, we have good reminders of real life drama to keep us humble like the destruction caused by recent earthquakes in Haiti.
+In case you are doubting, we have good reminders of real life drama to keep us humble like natural disasters and the devastation of war.
 As one of the Lama’s at Ratna Ling retreat center has said, “… only death is a tragedy, everything else is an inconvenience”.